LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part2/complex-queries.rst.txt

    ``writing_supply`` and then use the results to shape one or more queries on ``pencil_drawer``.

-To restrict the size of the result set, we can request specific fields and add conditions to the query:
+To reduce the size of the result set, we can request specific fields and add conditions to the query:

 .. admonition:: Example